valeno-dev/python-projects/2. intermediate/hangman/README.md

 ## 🏆 Author
 Created by valeno <br>
-if you like this project, consider giving it a star(⭐) on GitHub!
+If you like this project, consider giving it a star(⭐) on GitHub!